Sign-up for On the Money by ATB now.

 By ATB Financial 7 March 2022 3 min read

-As a result of physical distancing and other safety measures, more Albertans have turned to online and mobile banking to manage their money and complete transactions.
+With physical distancing and other safety measures in place, more Albertans have turned to online and mobile banking to manage their money and complete transactions.
 From paying for curbside delivery to sending e-transfers, online banking is convenient and contactless.
-But if you’re not that familiar with this digital banking environment, you might have some questions about how safe it is and what you can do to keep your personal information personal.
+But if you’re not that familiar with digital banking, you might have some questions about how safe it is and what you can do to keep your personal information personal.

 Here are four tips to help you navigate online banking securely.

 1. Lock it up

 The first step is to make sure you password protect or lock whatever device you use to bank online.
-If you misplace your phone or walk away from the computer, your information then will not be open for anyone to view.
+That way if you misplace your phone or walk away from the computer, your information won't be open for anyone to view.

 The same applies to your social media privacy settings.
-Making your account private can protect you from hackers that troll social media accounts for information, such as security question answers, that can help them access your bank account.
+Making your account private can protect you from hackers that troll social media accounts for information, like security question answers, that can help them access your bank account.

 2. Don’t share sensitive information

-It’s okay to be selfish when it comes to passwords—logins and passwords should not be shared.
-While you may be inclined to share your login information with a spouse or a family member, you also open yourself up to more risk, especially if the other person is hacked or misplaces their device.
-Even joint account holders can create their own login credentials, meaning you never have to share login information.
+Logins and passwords shouldn't be shared, plain and simple.
+While it's natural to want to share your login information with a family member or spouse, that opens you up to more risk (especially if the other person is hacked or misplaced).
+If you have a joint account holder, they can create their own login credentials.
+This way, you never have to share login information.

 3. Be vigilant online

 The same caution applies to email.
 When you get an email you should always verify who you’re dealing with and if they’re legitimate.
 Follow these 7 tips to protect yourself from scams and fraud, including how to recognize phishing and other online scams.

-As an additional line of defense, we recommend checking your online accounts regularly—when you get your monthly statement, for example—to ensure no unusual activity or unauthorized withdrawals have taken place.
+Want to create an additional line of defense?
+Check your online accounts regularly—when you get your monthly statement, for example—to check for any unusual activity or unauthorized withdrawals.

 4. E-transfer the right way